 Because mining is linked so heavily with commodities, operations economics are critical.
 Drones not only improve safety, they also make tasks more efficient.
 Measuring stock piles takes minutes, not hours.
 Managing the grade and width of haul roads can improve fuel efficiency.
 Sometimes a mine might spend 20% of its operating cost on fuel alone, so small percentage improvements mean big bottom line benefits.

-Yvonne: I hear a lot of debate around the cost of data storage on Cloud.
+YVONNE WASSENAAR: I hear a lot of debate around the cost of data storage on Cloud.
 The Cloud is perhaps the only practical way to manage data, enrich and provide access to drone analytics in the long term, unless you are an extremely large company.

-Yvonne: The regulatory environment is crucial.
+YVONNE WASSENAAR: The regulatory environment is crucial.
 The issue is that the advancement of drones has been challenging for regulators to understand and manage and that is holding back innovation.
 Thankfully, there is awareness that should the challenges surrounding regulation not be addressed, as a country, we will become less competitive in this shapeshifting industry.

-There's a lot of work being done around the tagging of drones - how do you identify specific drones flying in a particular air space?
-There's also a lot of work being done around advanced airspace management, drone flight path, anti-collision ability etc. All these things combined, I believe, will increase the confidence of regulators that the flying robot can be effectively controlled in any scenario and quick corrective action can be taken should something start to go wrong.
+To achieve the value that drones can bring, businesses need to have the ability and regulatory permission to fly beyond the visual line of sight, for instance.
+Another pressing insistence is that one operator should be allowed to control multiple drones and fly over areas that might have people.
+Significant work is being done around tagging of drones - how do you identify specific drones flying in a particular airspace?
+There's also a lot of work being done around advanced airspace management, drone flight path, anti-collision ability, etc. Hopefully, all of these things combined, will make regulators feel confident that a flying robot can be effectively controlled in any scenario and that quick corrective action can be taken should something start to go wrong.

 What we need to do is embrace the potential for change early on versus running away from it.
 In my experience, people avoid change.
 It makes them feel uncomfortable to think about things differently or reimagine life.